 SJS symptoms develop over time.
 Early symptoms may be:

 - Burning eyes

-After several days, the following symptoms may occur:
+After several days, symptoms may be:

 - A red or purple rash that spreads